Fittonia are a truly classic terrarium plant.

 This page may contain affiliate links that allow us to make a small commission (at no further cost to yourself). 💚 Thank you for helping to support the tribe!

 Step 1: Terrarium Materials

 Let’s gather all the supplies and materials we’ll be needing.
-This terrarium is very simple, so it won’t require much beyond the bare necessities of a container, substrate and gravel.
+This terrarium is nice and straightforward, so it won’t require much beyond the bare necessities.

-For this project, I chose a terrarium container with a wide bottom and tapering spout.
+For this project, I chose a terrarium container with a nice big cylindrical drum and slightly narrower opening.

-We’re using aquarium soil in this build, but there are a lot of good options here from standard tropical ABG mixes, to peat moss blends.
+But, there are a lot of good options here from standard tropical ABG mixes, to heavier sphagnum moss blends.
 Just make sure it drains well too, Fittonia will rot if left in soggy substrate.

 Step 2: Fittonia Terrarium Plants

 Sourcing the plants for this terrarium should be very easy indeed.
-All that’s required is a handful of Fittonia plants and enough moss to cover the soil.
+All that’s required is a handful of Fittonia plants, any desirable extras and enough moss to cover the soil.
 Simple!

-You’re much more likely to find one of the verschaffeltii varieties.
-They’re identified by their smaller leaves when compared with the broad-leaved superba.
-Both are beautiful though!
+You’re much more likely to find one of the verschaffeltii or albivenis varieties.
+They’re identified by their smaller leaves when compared with the broad-leaved superb.

 I’d try to get at least two colours here.
 Enough to provide lots of vibrancy and a nice degree of contrast.